-In this video you'll learn how to sprint on a road bike, which is a useful cycling technique.
+In this video you'll learn how to sprint on a road bike when cycling

 This is a useful technique to master, expecially during competitive cycling events when a sprint finish is the difference between winning and losing!

 KAST "Paradize" Published by Alter K